ibmresilient/resilient-community-apps/rc-data-feed-plugin-resilient/README.md

 ## Limitations
 * This solution is not intended for bidirectional synchronization.
 * Unfortunately, the create date of the original incident is lost when the target incident is synchronized.
-* Timer data cannot be synchronized
+* Timer data cannot be synchronized.
 * Presently, artifacts with custom artifact types cannot synchronize.
 * Deleting a source incident task attachment presently doesn't synchronize.
 * Incident email messages (via the built-in Inbound Email Connectors) do not synchronize.